Gail Edwards

-Gail June Edwards is a former American former actress.
+Gail Edwards is an American retired actress.
 She has appeared as Dot Higgins in ABC's It's a Living, Sharon LeMeure in NBC's Blossom, and Vicky Larson in ABC's Full House.

 Early life and education

 Edwards was raised in Coral Gables, Florida.
 Her father hung the curtain and lights while she choreographed, costumed, and starred in her own neighborhood musicals.
 In the sixth grade, Edwards played Little Mary in The Women at the Coconut Grove Playhouse in Coconut Grove, Florida, where playwright George Abbott came backstage to single out her performance.
-This appearance became her launching pad for industrial films and local television commercials in South Florida.

-Edwards attended the University of Miami, where she graduated in 1975 cum laude.

 Career

 Edwards wrote, produced, and starred in the off-Broadway musical Becoming.
 It won the Miami Herald Critics’ Choice award three times before the musical debuted in New York.
 While in New York, Edwards signed with the LeMond/Zetter Management Group.
 Soon afterward, she landed the role of Sandy opposite Peter Gallagher in Broadway's East Coast tour of Grease.
 After producing and starring in two additional productions, The Good One and Vanities, both earning her the Drama-Logue Critics' Award, Edwards turned her focus toward television acting.

 Upon moving to Los Angeles in 1976, Edwards signed with the Ro Diamond Agency (later with the Gersh Agency) and immediately began landing guest-star roles on such television series as Happy Days, Lou Grant, M*A*S*H and Taxi.